Matiasus/I2C-Scanner/README.md

 # TWI / I2C Scanner
 Example looks up for device address connected on I2C bus.
 Found device is printed on LCD 1.8 display.
 ## Limitation
-Display first found device, so it can find only one address of device even more devices connected on the same bus.
+Display depicts first found device either more devices connected on the same bus.
+Scanner can find only one device address.
 ## Tested
 Program was tested with Atmega16A.
 ## Prerequisity